apache/nuttx/configs/viewtool-stm32f107/README.txt

             CONFIG_EXAMPLES_NXLINES_CIRCLECOLOR=0xf7bb
             CONFIG_EXAMPLES_NXLINES_BPP=16

-       STATUS: Now working; reads 0x8999 as device ID.
+       STATUS: Not working; reads 0x8999 as device ID.
 This may perhaps be due to incorrect jumper settings

     6. This configuration has been used for verifying the touchscreen on